jreijn/jreijn.github.com/_posts/2023-07-03-develop-and-test-your-github-actions-workflow-locally-with-act.md

 ## Runners

-When defining your workflow can specify a runner based on a specific virtual machine/environment when performing your steps.
+When defining your workflow you can specify a runner based on a specific virtual machine/environment when performing your steps.

 ```yaml
 jobs: